KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 ## 1. Introduction

-SP01 established the foundational mechanics of Structural Physics: the three poles, the dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Dual Spectrum Lemma governing their reciprocal relationship.
+SP01 established the foundational mechanics of Structural Physics: the three anchors (⚫ Aion, ♾ Khaon, 🕳️ Zenon), the dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Polar Spectrum Lemma governing their mirrored relationship.

 SP02 established the multiversal expression: the Tumbling Multiverse, Biospiral expression ratios, and contra-flow dynamics.